Environment at our UK wind farms

 In the last five years we have invested in more than twenty five environmental research programmes.
-The programmes all focus on addressing key knowledge gaps vital for future deployment of fossil free electricity, or furthering understanding critical to minimising impacts on species during construction and operation of wind energy.
+The programmes all focus on addressing key knowledge gaps vital for future deployment of fossil free electricity, as well as improving our understanding of the best ways to minimise impacts on species during the construction and operational phases of our wind farms.

 Specialists in the field